n0bel/PiClock3/README.md

 PiClock3 is a complete rewrite of PiClock (https://github.com/n0bel/PiClock).
 It is based on python3 and PyQt5.
 It is also much more modular and less monolithic.

-At this point, this project is a placeholder for development of PiClock3, and no releases or previews are completed.
+At this point, this is a rough preview of the direction being taken for PiClock3.
 For something useful that works use the original PiClock (https://github.com/n0bel/PiClock) It is still being updated.

 I'll be commiting many partially complete commits here as an easy means to distribute code my PiClocks for testing.

+No detailed instructions have been created.
+Basic information follows.
+PiOS as of 2021-10-30 (bullseye) pip3 install PyQt5
+pip3 install astral
+pip3 install pyyaml
+pip3 install pyyaml-include